anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The new protected header field "created-on" is introduced to reflect freshness of the PER.
 The field is marked critical "crit" to ensure that it must be understood and validated by the receiver (here the domain registrar) according to {{Section 4.1.11 of RFC7515}}.
 It allows the registrar to verify the timely correlation between the PER and previously exchanged messages, i.e., created-on of PER >= created-on of PVR >= created-on of PVR trigger.
+If the pledge does not have synchronized time, it used the created-on time from the agent-signed-data during the creation of the PVR and should advance that value for use in PER creation.
 The registrar MAY consider to ignore any but the newest PER from the same pledge in the case the registrar has at any point in time more than one pending PER from the pledge.

 As the Registrar-Agent is intended to facilitate communication between the pledge and the domain registrar, a collection of requests from more than one pledge is possible.